-She sat up and the little cat jumped off her lap.
+She sat up, and the little cat jumped off her lap.
 She looked down and saw a plain, brown skirt bunched up to her knees and a pair of sandals lying not far from her feet.
-She had a few simple, metal rings on her fingers and brown leather bag wrapped across her body.
+She had a few simple, metal rings on her fingers and a brown leather bag wrapped across her body.
 The more confused she became, the greater the pain in her head grew.

-"What am I wearing?" again she whispered.
+"What am I wearing?" again, she whispered.
 "What happened?"
-She searched desperately through the bag for a clue and found a few coins, a brush, an old key and a note that read 'Make it home,' in a familiar scrawl.
-She rubbed her forehead as she continued to look around at the damp ferns, wide eyed and confused.
+She searched desperately through the bag for a clue and found a few coins, a brush, an old key, and a note that read 'Make it home,' in a familiar scrawl.
+She rubbed her forehead as she continued to look around at the damp ferns, wide-eyed and confused.

 Stiffly and slowly with trepidation, she turned around to meet what the little cat was looking at.
 A bird hopped through the forest floor, its feathers shining a royal blue with a long neck and a tiny head.
 It pecked at the brush with its beak until it found a little grub and flew to the top of a nearby tree, right as the little cat pounced at the spot that the bird used to be.
-She then realized, she didn't know where the little cat had come from.
-She had a blurry memory of a big, black tom cat.
+She then realized she didn't know where the little cat had come from.
+She had a blurry memory of a big, black tomcat.

 She stood up and walked to the water's edge; the little cat followed her and lowered his head to drink.
-The water was still as a mirror in the sunshine and was clear enough to see to the smooth rocks on the bottom.
+The water was still as a mirror in the sunshine and clear enough to see the smooth rocks on the bottom.
 She splashed some water on her face and stared at her reflection as the ripples calmed.

 Her raven hair fell loosely about her round face.
 Her green eyes looked tired, with dark circles under them, as if she hadn't slept in some time.

-She sat on the bank for a while; watching the cat and worried.
+She sat on the bank for a while, watching the cat and worried.
 Nothing felt familiar or right.
 She didn't recognize anything: where she was, what she was wearing, nor the little orange cat that had followed her.
 Nothing.

 A grumble came from her stomach.
 "I guess I have to find something to eat," she said to the little cat.
 "You coming?"

 "Such a good boy!
 Now we need to figure out how to cook it."
 She looked around for a place to start a fire.
 She grabbed the wiggling fish, then grabbed a rock.
-"Sorry fish," she muttered as she smashed its head.
+"Sorry, fish," she muttered as she smashed its head.

 She gathered some dry sticks and piled them next to her waiting meal.
 The little orange cat had settled next to the fish and would slyly lick it when she was not looking.
 She grabbed two rocks and hit them together to try to spark her kindling.
-She sat and pounded the rocks over and over again.
-Her head was throbbing and her stomach was in knots.
+She sat and pounded the stones over and over again.
+Her head was throbbing, and her stomach was in knots.
 She was exhausted and scared.
 Repeatedly she clicked the rocks on the dry wood.
 Little red sparks shot out, but none caught the brush.
 Tears started to roll down her cheeks; they felt hot as they made their way to her chin.

 "Start," she whispered.
 "Start.
 Start.
 Why won't you start?" her voice got louder with each strike.
-She got mad and yelled “Just start!" as she threw the rocks at the wood with a final clink of the stone.
+She got mad and yelled, "Just start!" as she threw the rocks at the wood with a final clink of the stone.
 A small spark started to burn the brush.
 Her crying turned to laughter as she carefully blew on the ember.
 Soon she had a fire.

 The little cat sat by the flames before he circled twice and laid down, purring in his sleep.
-She picked up a sharp looking stick and pushed it through the fish, gagging the whole while.
+She picked up a sharp-looking stick and pushed it through the fish, gagging the whole while.
 She roasted the fish over the fire as she rubbed her temple and watched the shadows dance on the forest floor around her.
-She ate the fish, ripping the pieces from the bones with her fingers and fed some to her new feline friend.
+She ate the fish, ripping the pieces from the bones with her fingers, and fed some to her new feline friend.

-"Do you have a name, little boy?" she asked the cat, while he was cleaning his face after his dinner.
+"Do you have a name, little boy?" she asked the cat while he was cleaning his face after his dinner.

 "Meow," he responded emphatically.
 His golden eyes seemed to smile at her as he continued to purr.